Exactly what money, free bets, software & tools and services are essential for Matched Betting? What’s a luxury?

 5. Matched Betting Calculator

-The second important piece of Matched Betting Software you’ll need is a Calculator (in one format or another).
+The second important piece of Matched Betting Software you’ll need is a Matched Betting Calculator (in one format or another).

 In the previous example I Backed and Layed Spurs.
 Imagine I backed with a £20 stake at the Bookmaker and Layed an equal £20 on Betfair.
 Well, this is a naive, over-simplified (lazy?) approach to Matched Betting.
 In reality it’s a bit more complex than that.
-The Lay stake needs to be optimised; hence the need for a Calculator.
+The Lay stake needs to be optimised; hence the need for calculations.

 By tapping in just a few numbers into a Matched Betting Calculator like this one at Betting.com it’ll save you the headache of working out the optimal Lay stake, as well as the profit from your chosen ‘match’ (found from the Odds Matching Tool in #4).
 You can also buy/download (or otherwise create) an Excel spreadsheet to make these calculations for you.

 The OddsMonkey Calculator is easy to use.
 It tells Matched Bettors precisely what their Lay stake should be.

-I’m not the only one that rates OddsMonkey.
+I’m not the only one that rates OddsMonkey Premium.
 Check out this review by Smart Sports Trader.

 Matched Betting Services incorporate the Odds Matching Tool (#4), Calculator (#5), and provide all the guidance you’ll need to get started.
 Seasoned Matched Bettors also benefit from the reloads listed on specialist Matched Betting subscription sites, and use that information to sustain regular profits.

 The Need for Matched Betting Services